-This message is included in the AR; the CBA curriculum guide (and likely other departmental guides); the web CBA scheduling/advising info; etc. MGT 449 should be taken in the final semester; it may be taken in summer prior to final semester if offered.
+This message is included in the AR; the CBA curriculum guide (and likely other departmental guides); the web CBA scheduling/advising info; etc. MGT 449 should be taken in the final semester.

 Exceptions to these prerequisites are not allowed.

 Transfer Issues